mildsunrise/asahi-linux-docs/docs/hw/soc/spmi.md

 The general structure of a command word is as follows:

  - [Bits 0..7] **OPCODE**: 8-bit SPMI command opcode.
-Note that this isn't always the exact opcode that will be sent through the bus, sometimes it just identifies the general command type (e.g. write zero register, read register)
+Note that this isn't always the exact opcode that will be sent through the bus, sometimes it just identifies the general command type (e.g. write zero register, read register), see SPMI commands below
  - [Bits 8..11] **SLAVE_ID**: 4-bit slave address
- - [Bit 15] **ALERT**: If set, the ALERT interrupt line is asserted when this command completes (see interrupts below)
+ - [Bit 15] **NOTIFY**: If set, the NOTIFY interrupt line is asserted when this command completes (see interrupts below)
  - [Bits 16..31] **PARAM**: 16-bit space for extra opcode-dependent parameters that aren't carried in the data bytes

 The general structure of a reply word is as follows:

- - [Bits 0..7] **OPCODE**: 8-bit SPMI opcode that was actually transmitted in the command frame (as stated above, this may not always match the OPCODE field in the command word)
+ - [Bits 0..7] **OPCODE**: 8-bit SPMI opcode that was actually transmitted in the command frame (as stated above, this may not always exactly match the OPCODE field in the command word)
  - [Bits 8..11] **SLAVE_ID**: 4-bit slave address (always matches command word)
  - [Bit 15] **ACK**: If the SPMI command includes an acknowledgment frame (basically all commands except reads) this bit carries its value (1 if acknowledged by the slave), otherwise 0
- - [Bits 16..31] **PARITY**: The N lower bits of this field (where N is the amount of input frames included in the SPMI command) hold the result of the parity check for each of those frames (1 if the check succeeded), the rest are zero
+ - [Bits 16..31] **PARITY**: The N lower bits of this field (where N is the amount of input frames included in the SPMI command, and thus the amount of data bytes following this word) hold the result of the parity check for each of those frames (1 if the check succeeded), the rest are zero

 Entire batches of words are consumed and pushed from/to the FIFOs atomically; once the first word of a batch is available, there's no need to wait for the other words.